RabbitSnore/deception_ei/reports/main_report.md

 ## Distributions

-First, I examined the distributions of the variables that would be used as predictors in the models testing the hypotheses.
+First, we examined the distributions of the variables that would be used as predictors in the models testing the hypotheses.

-Although the data distributions for the EI measure and trait empathy were certainly not normal, I don't see anything here that would make me very concerned about using it in a model.
+Although the data distributions for the EI measure and trait empathy were certainly not normal, we don't see anything here that would make me very concerned about using it in a model.

 ```r